oguzhan00yildiz/Mob-Control-Clone/README.md

 # You can find the 3D Elements in the "3DModels" folder.

 # How To Launch Completed Level
-Go to the scenes folder and open Level1 for the first level.
+Go to the scenes folder and open SampleScene for the first level.
 Do not forget to set aspect ratio 1080x1920 from scene or any mobile resolution you want.